dylantientcheu/urplus/README.md

 Documentation can be found in the [Wiki](https://github.com/blurdylan/urplus/wiki)

 ## Contributing
 Got a question or an idea?
 Found a bug?
-We can talk about it on [our Slack Channel](https://udacitymentors.slack.com/) for ways to offer feedback and contribute.
+We can talk about it on [our Gitter Channel](https://gitter.im/urplus-tools/) for ways to offer feedback and contribute.

 For minor changes: